-Once per year, Fellows of the Editorial College are asked to participate in a virtual general meeting.
+Once per year, Fellows of the Editorial Colleges are asked to participate in a virtual general meeting.
 The meeting is organized by the Foundation and takes place over the course of one week during the month of January.

-For the VGM, a special web page is activated, which is accessible only to Fellows of the Editorial College, members of the Advisory Board and Foundation Board members.
+For the VGM, a special web page is activated, which is accessible only to Fellows, members of the Advisory Board, Foundation Board members and SciPost Administration.
 This page contains items and points of discussion put forward by the Foundation, Advisory Board and Editorial Fellows, and can be consulted and acted upon by Board members and Fellows at their own leisure during the week of the meeting.
 The meeting is chaired by the Foundation's chairman.
 During the week of the meeting, Fellows are able to comment on individual items and bring forth motions for voting.
 Re-elections, new nominations to the College and suggested amendments to the By-laws must appear among the items at the meeting.

 At the end of the week, the meeting is closed, and motions are put forward for voting, which is open online for one week after the end of the VGM.

 Within one week following the end of voting, the Foundation sets to work implementing the decisions taken and releases the minutes of the VGM to the Advisory Board and Editorial College.

 At any time, the Foundation can call an Extraordinary Virtual Meeting, to discuss pressing issues.
 This meeting must be announced at least one week before its scheduled start.
 An EVM otherwise follows the same procedures as a VGM.

 - Virtual General Meetings